-There are two criteria that are the most important.
+Two of Hill's criteria are the most important.
 You should have enormous differences between the test group and the control group.
 And basic science studies should be consistent with the results.

 Tables Of Sodium And Potassium In Food

 Looking to improve your potassium sodium ratio?
-Find a listing of tables with the potassium and sodium content of thousands of foods by clicking the List of Posts tab at the top of the page.
+Find a listing of tables with the potassium and sodium content of thousands of foods by clicking the “Links to Food Potassium Tables” tab at the top of the page.

 1. Sodium intake and mortality follow-up in the Third National Health and Nutrition Examination Survey (NHANES III).
 Cohen HW, Hailpern SM, Alderman MH.
 J Gen Intern Med.
 2008 Sep;23(9):1297-302. doi: 10.1007/s11606-008-0645-6.
 Epub 2008 May 9.